 \section{Experiments for Prospective Learning with Control}

-To validate the above-described theoretical framework, we devise a specific prospective learning with control problem, namely, prospective foraging.
+To validate our framework, we devise a specific prospective learning problem called prospective foraging.
 Foraging is informally defined as the sequential search for resources~\citep{Barack2024-sx}.
 It is a central behavior of all agents, be they living organisms, AI bots, or robots.
 Standard formalizations of foraging assume that the environment is essentially stationary.
 For example, without the single agent's intervention, resources stay available indefinitely.
 This is a poor model of real-world foraging because, typically, resources are depleted, rather than persistent.
-We therefore introduce prospective foraging, as a special instance of a prospective learning with control problem.
+We therefore introduce prospective foraging as a special instance of a prospective learning with control problem.